District McKinney-Vento (Homeless) Parent Information

 - Obtains necessary school supplies.

-- Ensures students received free school meals.
+- Ensures students receive free school meals.

 - Ensures comparable educational services.

-- Provides a list of community agencies which can help meet basic needs
+- Provides a list of community agencies which can help meet basic needs.

 Districts are responsible for removing educational barriers limiting a homeless student's full participation in school.
 Barriers may include lack of transportation, inability to pay for books, school supplies, program apparel, or policies (such as residential requirements) which may exclude them from enrollment.
 Students experiencing homelessness have the right to receive transportation to their school of origin.